Tech-at-DU/SPD-1.5-Engineering-Careers-2/Lessons/05-MakeVoiP_and_Blog.md

 Blogs provide the oppurtunity for on-brand self-reflection (a win-win)!

 ## 🚜 [60m] Blog Workshop

+Open up your sharable document editor of choice (Google Docs is an easy choice).

 Consider the following two prompts:
 1. Reflect on the ramifications of creating the portfolio project used in the portfolio audit.
 How has having to improve it made you wish you approached initial project scoping?
 Has it changed your understanding of what makes a good project and how will your next project improve because of it?